arnaudmorisset/web-dev-sampler-rust/README.md

 # WebDevSampler Challenge

-## Description

-> **tl:dr**: This is an exercise to hone my skills in backend web development using Rust.

 This repository contains my own take on the [WebDevSampler challenge](https://dev.to/andyhaskell/introducing-the-webdevsampler-challenge-answers-in-go-5cmh), proposed by [&y H. Golang](https://twitter.com/AndyHaskell2013).

-I find this kind of exercice quite interesting to learn new languages, libraries, frameworks and so on. 🙂
+I find this kind of exercice quite interesting to learn new languages, libraries, frameworks and so on.

 ## Acknowledgments

-I leverage the works done by others to complete this exercice.
+Like many, I stand on the shoulders of giants. 🙂

 Special thanks to the authors and maintainers of the following libraries: